-In the same way that the internet finished normalising nerd culture and organised both self-deprecation and self-importance into near genres of their own (what is “humblebrag,” in the doing and in the charge of it, but pathos?), the internet has made such explicit self-representation a central tenet of social media.
-Selfies are the first and final wall between a vision of one’s self and its actualisation online.
-Even if they’re shitty – and most selfies are shitty, in concept and execution, with their bad lighting and worse ideas – selfies are an abrupt and indisputable realisation, if not idealisation, of what and how their subjects want to be seen.
+In the same way that the internet finished normalizing nerd culture and organized both self-deprecation and self-importance into near genres of their own (what is “humblebrag,” in the doing and in the charge of it, but pathos?), the internet has made such explicit self-representation a central tenet of social media.
+Selfies are the first and final wall between a vision of one’s self and its actualization online.
+Even if they’re shitty—and most selfies are shitty, in concept and execution, with their bad lighting and worse ideas—selfies are an abrupt and indisputable realization, if not idealization, of what and how their subjects want to be seen.

 Selfies, by now, fall outside sort-of-apologetic-but-not-really titty-and-pec pics; at this point, a more significant number of online self-representations—status updates, tweets, whatever—are legitimate “selfies” too.
 Overexposure to the internet has made it increasingly difficult to operate within it without offering these compositions of the self in myriad selfie forms.
 And much like reality television has inevitably and obviously (and boringly) informed future reality-television stars in such a way that “reality television” is basically impossible (even that Amish show was illegit!), the internet is now dominated by these autobiographical miniperformances.